Scientific method

-The scientific method is an empirical method for acquiring knowledge that has been referred to while doing science since at least the 17th century.
-Historically, it was developed through the centuries from the ancient and medieval world.
-The scientific method involves careful observation coupled with rigorous skepticism, because cognitive assumptions can distort the interpretation of the observation.
+The scientific method is an empirical method for acquiring knowledge through careful observation, rigorous skepticism, hypothesis testing, and experimental validation.
+Developed from ancient and medieval practices, it acknowledges that cognitive assumptions can distort the interpretation of the observation.
+The scientific method has characterized science since at least the 17th century.
 Scientific inquiry includes creating a testable hypothesis through inductive reasoning, testing it through experiments and statistical analysis, and adjusting or discarding the hypothesis based on the results.

 Although procedures vary across fields, the underlying process is often similar.
 In more detail: the scientific method involves making conjectures (hypothetical explanations), predicting the logical consequences of hypothesis, then carrying out experiments or empirical observations based on those predictions.
 A hypothesis is a conjecture based on knowledge obtained while seeking answers to the question.
 Hypotheses can be very specific or broad but must be falsifiable, implying that it is possible to identify a possible outcome of an experiment or observation that conflicts with predictions deduced from the hypothesis; otherwise, the hypothesis cannot be meaningfully tested.

 While the scientific method is often presented as a fixed sequence of steps, it actually represents a set of general principles.
 Not all steps take place in every scientific inquiry (nor to the same degree), and they are not always in the same order.
 Numerous discoveries have not followed the textbook model of the scientific method, and, in some cases, chance has played a role.

 History

-The history of the scientific method considers changes in the methodology of scientific inquiry, not the history of science itself.
+The history of the scientific method is different from the history of science itself.
 The development of rules for scientific reasoning has not been straightforward; the scientific method has been the subject of intense and recurring debate throughout the history of science, and eminent natural philosophers and scientists have argued for the primacy of various approaches to establishing scientific knowledge.